angliu-bu/Gatech-MS-in-Computer-Science/README.md

 # GATECH_CS_Master_Courses_Projects

-Codes and descriptions of projects for the following courses are included in my private repositories.
+Codes and descriptions of projects for the following courses are included.

-They are available to the potential employers upon request.

 Are you interested in reading more about these computer science projects?
 Feel free to contact me, aliu12@bu.edu